Got Lead???

 - A Modified Risk Reduction Inspection is conducted in response to either (a) written notice from the tenant, or from any other source, of the presence of defects in the unit or (b) within 30 days of being notified a person at risk (pregnant woman or child under 6 years of age) has a blood lead level of 5 micrograms per deciliter or more and an Environmental Investigation has identified defects.

 - A Lead Free Inspection rental dwelling has to get an XRF readings below 0.7mg/cm2 or paint chip samples below 0.5% by weight) may be exempted from annual registration fees and from further risk reduction requirements.
 Most home will not pass this test unless they are brand new.
 When a the owner submits a lead free certification to the Department they are required to also submit a Lead Free Inspection Fee Payment with the appropriate processing fee.
 The processing fee is $10 (per unit) for every unit represented by the certificate.
-I DO NOT PERFORM THIS INSPECTION

 - A Limited Lead Free certificate is given if there is no lead paint on interior surfaces of the unit, but does have lead paint on exterior surfaces.
 The exterior areas cant have any chipping, peeling or flaking paints.
 The unit meeting the Limited Lead Free certificate must be re-inspected every two years on or before the date of the original certification.
 If the re- inspection does not occur in a timely manner the original certificate is no longer considered valid.”
-I DO NOT PERFORM THIS INSPECTION

 What do I need to have before I call the lead inspector?